William Lonsdale (colonist): Colonial Australia

 Captain William Lonsdale immediately landed unofficially, distributing the official proclamation of the establishment of the new settlement and followed this up with a second informal visit the following day.

 On 1 October 1836 Captain Hobson had Lonsdale, in full King's Own uniform, formally rowed up the Yarra River by the Rattlesnakes crew and Marines, finally making landfall on the north bank of the river.
 A rock bar existed across the river at this point, the river pouring through a fissure in the rock.
 This location is where the present historic Customs House is now located.

 Here Captain William Lonsdale was met by John Batman and Dr Thompson and other assembled illegal settlers, all anxious to have their land claims and investments validated.

 Captain Lonsdale remained on Board HMS Rattlesnake until the prefabricated house, sent from Sydney for the Ensign, was erected on shore.
 Lonsdale chose this first government building for his, and his family's use until his own prefabricated house arrived in the next few months.

 Three surveyors, two customs clerks, a commissariat clerk, Ensign King, thirty privates and thirty convicts arrived during October, on board the two hired transports, Stirlingshire and Martha.

-Besides Lonsdale's duties for the immediate exercise of authority of the government, and his Confidential Reports to the Governor, he was to take a census, noting land occupation and aboriginals.
+Besides Lonsdale's duties for the immediate exercise of authority of the government, and his confidential reports to the governor, he was to take a census, noting land occupation and aboriginals.

 When Governor Bourke visited Port Phillip in March 1837 he praised Lonsdale's ability, zeal and discretion, confirmed Lonsdale's choice of a site for the new town and named it Melbourne.
 Lonsdale chose the Yarra River site for its access to abundant fresh water, which the Williamstown site lacked.
-The foundations of the new settlement having been laid Lonsdale conscientiously followed instructions, referring all decisions he made to his superiors in Sydney.
-Lonsdale supervised the first land sale in June 1837. and as there were no Banks in the Port Phillip settlement of Melbourne, he personally used his own funds in a Sydney bank to pay the government what was due to them.
+The foundations of the new settlement having been laid, Lonsdale conscientiously followed instructions, referring all decisions he made to his superiors in Sydney.
+Lonsdale supervised the first land sale in June 1837, and as there were no Banks in the Port Phillip settlement of Melbourne, he personally used his own funds in a Sydney bank to pay the government what was due to them.
 In this way he allowed purchasers to retain cash in the settlement which would have been otherwise left without any 'money in hand' needed for their further development of the settlement.
-Lonsdale, if it was within his power was there to make it happen, and at the same time uphold the law.